What Does a Personal Stylist Do?

 Trunk Club is a Nordstrom company, so right away you know you’re in good hands.
 Trunk Club is the online version of a Nordstrom personal shopper.
 Similar to StitchFix, you’re sent a box after filling out a style questionnaire and talking to your stylist.
 There is a $25. trunk fee which is credited towards your final purchase.
 You set the price point and budget.
 Best of all you can take advantage of the famous Nordstrom’s alteration services.

 Services are complimentary if you spend at least $25.

-Whatever styling service you choose, the more you work with one stylist the better they will begin to understand your shape, style and wardrobe requirements.
+Whichever personal shopper you choose, the more you work with one stylist the better they’ll begin to understand your shape, style and wardrobe requirements.
 The reverse is true.
 If you and your stylist just aren’t clicking, move on and find one who does understand you and your closet.

 Take a peek at some of my style favorites here.